$88 Standard Water Heater Flush! Regularly $176. Claim Now

 • Uneven Heating/Cooling: An HVAC system should provide even temperature distribution throughout your home.
 If it’s not, a blocked or leaky duct may be the cause.

 • Noise: Whining or squealing may indicate a motor problem.
-If there are other unusual sounds, the problem may be mechanical or indicative of an obstruction of air flow.
+If there are other unusual sounds, the problem may be mechanical or indicative of obstruction of airflow.

 • Refrigerant Leak: If warm air is blowing in instead of cool air, there may be a leak or low coolant in your refrigeration lines.
 Without enough refrigerant, your AC unit cannot function properly.